00Fl4sh/MERN-Stack-Coding-Challenge/Desktop/community Server/README.md

 ### Deploy to Vercel
 1. Connect your GitHub repository to Vercel
+2. Set root directory to `client` (if needed)
-2. Configure build settings
+3. Configure build settings:
+   - Build Command: `npm run build`
+   - Output Directory: `dist`
-3. Deploy automatically on push to main branch
+4. Deploy automatically on push to main branch

 ### Deploy to Netlify
 1. Connect your GitHub repository to Netlify